wz27/AIND-Isolation/README.md

 ## Project Introduction

 In this project, I wrote code to develop an AI agent to play "Isolation".
 To do so, I implemented minimax search with alpha-beta pruning and iterative deepening sesarch, as well as 3 different position evaluation heuristics.
+A research review and an analysis of the heuristics implemented are available in .pdf.

 Below are the project instructions.

 ## Synopsis